Pregnant woman facing murder charge to be released from jail after community group provides bond

 Keshia Golden is a rare case in Cook County where most defendants charged with the state’s most serious crime are held in custody while they await trial.
 But Golden’s circumstances are also unique: she’s eight months pregnant.

-A woman facing a first-degree murder charge is expected to be released from Cook County Jail on Friday evening after a community group agreed to post bond on her behalf.
+A community group has agreed to post bond for a pregnant woman facing a first-degree murder charge in the stabbing death of her boyfriend.

+Keshia Golden was expected to walk out of the Cook County Jail sometime Friday night, but had not been released as of 10 p.m.

-Keshia Golden is a rare case in Cook County where most defendants charged with the state’s most serious crime are held in custody — often for years — while they await trial.
+Golden’s case is rare in Cook County where most defendants charged with the state’s most serious crime are held in custody — often for years — while they await trial.

 But Golden’s circumstances are also unique: she’s eight months pregnant and had never been arrested before she allegedly fatally stabbed her boyfriend last month during an argument at their Austin home hours after a baby shower.